KarinaRovani/DsDelivery-FoodDeliveryApp/README.md

 Project DevSuperior 2.0

 You can see this application working in real time over here: https://sds2-karinarovani.netlify.app/
+- It can take a minute to reconnect to Heroku and show up all the dishes.
+Please wait a little bit after openning the application

 # Technologies used
 ## Back end